 That’s a broken home.

-We have a lifetime of negative experiences just like these.
-Together they have had a tremendous effect on us; gradually whittling away all we could and should have been.
-Though these and all problems are surmountable, how much easier would life be if we had learned in our youth how to avoid such concerns, rather than shoulder them?
+And though these and all problems are surmountable, how much easier would life be if we had learned in our youth how to avoid such concerns, rather than shoulder them?
 How much healthier and sane would we be had we not been raised in broken homes?

 And Now What?